Deborah Terry

 - Terry, D. J., & Jimmieson, N. L. (1999).
 The psychology of control in work organizations.
 In I. T. Robertson & C. L. Cooper (Eds.), International review of industrial and organizational psychology: 1999 (pp. 95-148).
 London: Wiley.

-Debbie Terry
+Deborah Terry

 School of Psychology